Postmark vs Amazon SES for Solo Developers

 Deliverability management.
 Postmark handles deliverability for you.
 Their strict sending policies, automatic suppression lists, and managed IP reputation mean you rarely think about it.
 With SES, deliverability is your problem.
 You need to monitor your bounce rate, handle complaints, manage your suppression list, and warm up any dedicated IPs.
 If your bounce rate gets too high, AWS can suspend your account.

 Cost at different volumes.
-For 10,000 emails per month, Postmark costs $15 and SES costs $1.
-For 100,000 emails, Postmark costs around $85 and SES costs $10.
+For 10,000 emails per month, Postmark's Basic plan costs $15 flat and SES costs $1 at $0.10 per 1,000.
+Push the volume up and the gap widens fast, because Postmark bills extra emails at $1.80 per 1,000 on the Basic plan on top of the base fee.
+At 100,000 emails per month Postmark works out to $15 base plus 90 blocks of 1,000 extra at $1.80, which is $177, while SES stays at $10.
 The price gap is real.
 But factor in your time spent managing SES infrastructure, and the gap narrows quickly for a solo developer.
+The exact numbers are worked out in the Real Cost section below.

 Features included.
 Postmark gives you templates, analytics, webhooks, inbound email processing, and a polished dashboard.
 SES gives you email sending.
 For analytics, you pipe events to CloudWatch.
 For templates, you use SES templates (basic) or build your own system.
 Every feature you take for granted in Postmark is a feature you build or configure yourself with SES.